-Why is it named the Humble Administrator's Garden?
+Why Is It Named the Humble Administrator's Garden?

-However, his smartness and family's political legacy didn't give him a bright career.
+However, his smartness and his family's political legacy didn't give him a bright career.

-After years of bumpy experiences, Wang Xianchen disheartened resigned and started to construct the garden for his reclusion life in the early 16th century.
+After years of bumpy experiences, Wang Xianchen disheartened, resigned and started to construct the garden for his reclusion life in the early 16th century.

 Part of Wen Zhengming's Painting of Humble Administrator's Garden in 1533 — The Metropolitan Museum of Art